realworldocaml/book/en/prologue.md

 the language both commercially and for academic use.
-First-class modules, Generalized Algebraic Data Types (GADTs) and dynamic linking have improved the flexibility of the language, and there is fast native code support for x86_64, ARM, PowerPC and Sparc64, making OCaml a good choice for systems where resource usage, predictability and performance all matter.
+First-class modules, Generalized Algebraic Data Types (GADTs) and dynamic linking have improved the flexibility of the language, and there is fast native code support for x86_64, ARM, PowerPC and Sparc, making OCaml a good choice for systems where resource usage, predictability and performance all matter.

 ### The Core Standard Library